mineiros-io/terraform-github-repository/README.md

 - [**`default_branch`**](#var-default_branch): *(Optional `string`)*<a name="var-default_branch"></a>

   The name of the default branch of the repository.
-  NOTE: This can only be set after a repository has already been created, and after a correct reference has been created for the target branch inside the repository.
+  NOTE: The configured default branch must exist in the repository.
-  This means a user will have to omit this parameter from the initial repository creation and create the target branch inside of the repository prior to setting this attribute.
+  If the branch doesn't exist yet, or if you are creating a new repository, please add the desired default branch to the `branches` variable, which will cause Terraform to create it for you.

   Default is `""`.